Mission and Vision

 - Dissemination of research to the scientific community through publication of results, and to the wider population through public engagement in line with the aims of the Myrovlytis Trust to bring clinicians, researchers and patients together to advance the field.

-- Potential of new advances in technologies and tools in the clinic to be applicable to other related rare diseases.
+- Potential of new advances in technologies and tools in the clinic to be applicable to other related rare conditions.

 You can read our full research strategy here.